List of United States graduate business school rankings: Financial Times

-The Financial Times poll was the result of over 10,000 respondents to nearly 23000 electronic questionnaires of alumni from 155 qualifying business schools.
-The survey began in July 2006 and all internationally accredited programs that are at least five years old and that have produced at least 30 graduates in each of the last three years were solicited.
+A British newspaper, Financial Times poll, with 10,000 respondents to nearly 23,000 electronic questionnaires of alumni from 155 qualifying business schools, began in July 2006.
+All internationally accredited programs that are at least five years old and that have produced at least 30 graduates in each of the last three years were solicited.
 113 of the 155 had at least 20 respondents and at least a 20 percent response rate.
 The questionnaire used twenty criteria in three main areas.
 The poll actually presents all twenty criteria to the reader.
 Eight criteria are based on alumni responses; eleven criteria are based on business school responses, and the final criterion is based on a research index produced by the Financial Times.
 The survey responses are audited by KPMG.

-The Financial Times has also produced a "ranking of rankings" summarizing five of the individual rankings (The Economist, Bloomberg Businessweek, Wall Street Journal, Forbes, Financial Times).
-They produce United States, and European summary rankings based on all five and a global summary ranking using the Wall Street Journal, Economist and Financial Times.
+The Financial Times has also produced a "ranking of rankings" summarizing five of the individual rankings by The Economist, Bloomberg Businessweek, The Wall Street Journal, Forbes, and Financial Times, which produce U.S. and European summary rankings based on all five and a global summary ranking using The Wall Street Journal, Economist and Financial Times.
 The summary is based on underlying polls in which a school placed in the top ten using an average of the ordinal placements.
 The summary excludes the U.S. News & World Report results.